ropensci/roweb3/content/blog/2023-06-21-coworking/index.md

 As I say at the start of nearly every coworking session, I live in a small town, and there aren't many R enthusiasts around.
-Sessions like these are good for my soul as they really give me the chance to connect with other R developers/users that I don't get every day.
+Sessions like these are good for my soul as they really give me the chance to connect with other R developers/users which I don't get every day.

 Coworking helps reduce social isolation and gives you opportunities to socialize as well as accountability and motivation to work on projects that tend to be neglected